ecmwf/metview-python/docs/api/functions/append.rst

         * - other types
           - text

-    If you use :func:`write` sequentially, note that it will overwrite any previous output if called with a ``path``, but will add to previous output if called with a ``filehandler``.

     Note that special characters such as newline and tab can be written to text files.

     .. note::